vtorosyan/vtorosyan.github.io/_posts/2021/2021-12-01-my-top-recommended-books.md

 Regardless of the genre, they provoked thoughts and gave perspective which I was lacking before, they challenged me, my beliefs and shaped me as a person.

-Initially I was thinking to provide some details about why a certain book appears in the list below, however I realized I want to keep it short.
-I am going only to give my subjective opinion on why you might want to check a specific book.
+Initially I was thinking to provide some details about why a certain book appears in the list below, however I realized I want to keep it short without any explanation, so please go ahead and explore the content.

 # Technology and engineering